Skip to content

 The Impact

-As of early 2026, approximately 7,297 of 18,433 cannabis shops have closed (40%), leaving an estimated 11,136 still operating under the medical framework.
+As of May 2026, approximately 7,297 of 18,433 cannabis shops have closed (40%), leaving an estimated 11,136 still operating under the medical framework.
 The closure rate has been highest among small recreational-focused shops that could not afford to hire licensed practitioners.
+A further 4,587 licences expire in 2026 and 5,210 in 2027 — each renewal now subject to the new four-criteria gate.

 Requires a Separate License